 I dug Penelope Trunk’s post, Blueprint for a Woman’s Life.
 She brought it strong and as usual her stuff was controversial, which I like.
 I didn’t agree with all of her points–most actually–but it’s worth checking out.
 I decided to write my own blueprint for guys.
-I’ve been blogging about relationships/sex/dating on Honey and Lance for 3.5 years (!!!) and I can recommend how a man’s life should go, at least through his mid-30′s.
-I’d love to see other male and female bloggers write up similar posts and give their perspectives.
+I’ve been blogging about relationships/sex/dating on Honey and Lance for 3.5 years (!!!) and I can recommend how a man’s life should go, at least through his mid-30’s.
+I’d love to see other male and female bloggers write Cheap Pandora Jewelry into action him up similar posts and give their perspectives.

 Step 1 – Embrace Your Inner Warrior